digling/burmish/datasets/Dai2007b/README.md

 ## Digitization Information

-* Digitized by Astrid Otto, delivered on 23 January 2017.
+* Digitized by XXX, delivered on XXX.

 ## Notes on Orthography Profile